AdobeDocs/control-panel-learn.en/help/instance-settings/gpg-key-management/gpg-key-management-overview.md

 ---
 title: GPG key management - Overview
-description: The following videos explain how to generate and install a public/private key pair on a specified Campaign instance for the encryption of outbound data, as well as import and install a public key on a Campaign instance for the decryption of inbound data.
+description: Learn how to generate and install a public/private key pair on a specified [!DNL Campaign] instance for the encryption of outbound data.
+Understand how to import and install a public key on a [!DNL Campaign] instance for the decryption of inbound data.
 feature: Control Panel
 team: TM
 role: Admin